bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 All tokens on Solana, whether they are fungible tokens or NFTs, are created using the [SPL Token Program](https://spl.solana.com/token).
 SPL stands for [Solana Program Library](https://spl.solana.com/), and is a set of programs (aka smart contracts) that serve as core building blocks for the Solana ecosystem.

 If you're familiar with Ethereum, you can think of SPL tokens as a token standard such as [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) or [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 One key difference, however, is that Solana does not require you to deploy a new contract for each token you create.
-Instead, its simply requires you to send instructions to the Token Program and it will create and mint tokens on your behalf.
+Instead, it simply requires you to send instructions to the Token Program and it will create and mint tokens on your behalf.

 We can interact with the Token Program in both on-chain and off-chain applications via [Rust crates](https://crates.io/crates/spl-token), [C bindings](https://github.com/solana-labs/solana-program-library/blob/master/token/program/inc/token.h), and [JavaScript bindings](https://github.com/solana-labs/solana-program-library/blob/master/token/js/client/token.js).
 For the purposes of this tutorial we'll be using the [Command Line Interface (CLI)](https://spl.solana.com/token#command-line-utility) which is the easiest and most straightforward way to get started.
 I may explore how you can integrate it with Rust and JavaScript in a future tutorial.